sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

 I've made a few changes to the analyzers.

-First of all in [`FCCAnalyses/python/do_plots.py`](https://github.com/sofiagiappichini/FCCAnalyses/blob/master/python/do_plots.py) I changed the dimensions of the legends and how the yields are saved.
+First of all, in [`FCCAnalyses/python/do_plots.py`](https://github.com/sofiagiappichini/FCCAnalyses/blob/master/python/do_plots.py) I changed the dimensions of the legends and how the yields are saved.

 In [`FCCAnalyses/python/run_final_analysis.py`](https://github.com/sofiagiappichini/FCCAnalyses/blob/master/python/run_final_analysis.py) I changed how the efficiencies are written in the table in scientific notation and with the same format as the number of events, the scaling applied now includes the luminosity (`luminosity * cross section * k factor * matching efficiency * efficiency`).